AnyBody/ammr/Docs/bm_config/bm_statements.rst

 .. ammr:bm_statement:: BM_TRUNK_CERVICAL_RHYTHM

     A switch to use a kinematic rhythm for the cervical spine.
+ON indicate that the rhythm is a hard contraint while _RHYTHM_SOFT_ will make the rhythm as soft kinematic contraint.

     :Default: :ammr:bm_statement:`BM_TRUNK_RHYTHM`
     :Example: ``#define BM_TRUNK_CERVICAL_RHYTHM BM_TRUNK_RHYTHM``
+    :Options: - :any:`OFF`:
+              - :any:`ON`:
+              - :any:`_RHYTHM_SOFT_`: Constant to switch kinematic rhythms as soft contraints

 |
 |